Outbreak starts to look more like worldwide economic crisis

 Tourist arrivals in Thailand are down 50% compared with a year ago, according Capital Economics, a consulting firm.

-Kanya Yontararak, a 51-year-old owner of a women’s clothing store, said her sales have sunk as low as 1,000 baht ($32) some days, making it a struggle to pay back a loan for her lease.
-She’s stopped driving to work, using public transit instead.
-She also packs a lunch instead of buying one and is cutting her grocery bills.
+Kanya Yontararak, a clothing store owner, said her sales have sunk as low as 1,000 baht ($32) some days, making it a struggle to pay back a loan for her lease.
 The situation is more severe than the floods and political crises her store has braved in the past.

-“Coronavirus is the worst situation they have ever seen,” she said of the merchants.
+“Coronavirus is the worst situation they have ever seen,” she said of her fellow merchants.

 Economists have forecast global growth will slip to 2.4% this year, the slowest since the Great Recession in 2009, and down from earlier expectations closer to 3%.
 For the United States, estimates are falling to as low as 1.7% growth this year, down from 2.3% in 2019.

-But if the disease known as COVID-19 becomes a global pandemic, economists expect the impact could be much worse, with the U.S. and other global economies falling into recession.
+But if COVID-19 becomes a global pandemic, economists expect the impact could be much worse, with the U.S. and other global economies falling into recession.

 “If we start to see more cases in the United States, if we start to see people not traveling domestically, if we start to see people stay home from work and from stores, then I think the hit is going to get substantially worse,” said Gus Faucher, an economist at PNC Financial.

-Globally, more than 83,000 people have fallen ill.
-China, though hardest hit, has seen lower numbers of new infections, with 327 additional cases reported Friday, bringing the country’s total to 78,824.
-Another 44 people died there for a total of 2,788.

-South Korea has recorded 2,337 cases, the most outside of China.
-Emerging clusters in Italy and in Iran, which has had 34 deaths and 388 cases, have led to infections of people in other countries.
-France and Germany were also seeing increases, with dozens of infections.

-“I think this is a reality check for every government on the planet,” WHO Emergencies Program Director Michael Ryan said Friday after the agency raised its alert level.
+After the WHO raised its alert level, the agency’s Emergencies Program Director Michael Ryan called the situation “a reality check for every government on the planet.”
+Friday.
 “Wake up, get ready.
 This virus may be on its way.”

+Associated Press writers Deb Riechmann in Washington, Joseph Pisani and Edith M. Lederer in New York, Carla K. Johnson in Seattle, Matt Sedensky and Preeyapa Khunsong in Bangkok, Hyung-jin Kim and Tong-hyung Kim in Seoul, South Korea, Foster Klug and Mari Yamaguchi in Tokyo, Renata Brito and Giada Zampano in Venice, Italy, Frances D’Emilio in Rome, Angela Charlton in Paris and Frank Jordans in Berlin contributed to this report.